-- (1) The Administrator will evaluate the application for completeness and, to the extent complete, place the application in line for consideration by the LHPC.submit the building survey to the State Historic Preservation Office for review and comment, as appropriate. - (2) Following the receipt of the State Historic Preservation Office comments on the building survey, +The LHPC shall consider the merit of designation at a public hearing and shall recommend approval, approval with conditions, or denial of any request in a timely manner. - (3) Following receipt of the recommendation of the LHPC, the appropriate Planning Commission(s) shall hold a public hearing on the designation and shall recommend approval, approval with conditions, or denial of any request in a timely manner. - (4) Following the receipt of the recommendations of the LHPC and the appropriate Planning Commission(s), the Lafayette City Council and/or the Lafayette Parish Council, as the case may be, shall make the final determination regarding a designation, considering the recommendations of the LHPC and the appropriate Planning Commission(s), at a public hearing. - (f) What are the standards for approval?
+- (1) The Administrator will evaluate the application for completeness and, to the extent complete, place the application in line for consideration by the LHPC. - (2) The LHPC shall consider the merit of designation at a public hearing and shall recommend approval, approval with conditions, or denial of any request in a timely manner. - (3) Following receipt of the recommendation of the LHPC, the appropriate Planning Commission(s) shall hold a public hearing on the designation and shall recommend approval, approval with conditions, or denial of any request in a timely manner. - (4) Following the receipt of the recommendations of the LHPC and the appropriate Planning Commission(s), the Lafayette City Council and/or the Lafayette Parish Council, as the case may be, shall make the final determination regarding a designation, considering the recommendations of the LHPC and the appropriate Planning Commission(s), at a public hearing.

+(f) What are the standards for approval?
 See §89-34.